erasmus-without-paper/ewp-specs-architecture/README.md

    [common-types.xsd](common-types.xsd) file.

-   - If there's reason to suspect that the invalid parameters **might have** come from the the user, not the developer, then the server SHOULD also include the `<user-message>` element in its `<error-response>`.
+   - If there's reason to suspect that the invalid parameters **might have** been caused by the user, not the developer, then the server SHOULD also include the `<user-message>` element in its `<error-response>`.
 This way, the client will be able to inform his user what he did wrong.

-     Note, that some APIs don't specify exactly how the input should look like.
+     **How to tell the difference?** First, you should note, that some APIs *don't* specify some things *exactly*.
 This means that server implementers are free to choose some things on their own (e.g. the maximum length of a comment, the valid preconditions for approving a nomination, etc.).
-In such cases the client implementers cannot be blamed for the fact that they allowed their users to send such "invalid" data (because neither them, not their users know about those extra limitations).
-And that's exactly when the `<user-message>` element is handy.
+In such cases the client implementers cannot be blamed for the fact that they allowed their users to send such "possibly invalid" data (because neither them, not their users *know* about those extra limitations).
+And that's exactly when the `<user-message>` element comes handy.
+It allows the users and client developers to send invalid data sometimes, but it also allows those users to be instructed (directly by the server) about what they did wrong.
+For example: *Sorry, but University of Warsaw doesn't allow comments longer than 1000 characters.
+Please make your comment shorter and repeat your request.*

    - There's also one special scenario caused by invalid parameters, which is related to [edit conflicts](https://en.wikipedia.org/wiki/Edit_conflict).
-     These errors can appear in some APIs, but only those in which the client is allowed to change something on the server.
-When edit conflicts are detected, the server MUST respond with the **HTTP 409** error status (see also [here][http-409]), along with a proper message for the user (the `<user-message>` element SHOULD be included in this case).
+     These conflicts can appear in some APIs, but only those in which the client is allowed to *change* something on the server.
+When edit conflicts are detected, the server MUST respond with the **HTTP 409** error status (see also [here][http-409]), preferrably along with some message for the user (the `<user-message>` element).

      Any possible edit conflicts SHOULD be described in respective APIs.
 For example, see the `update` endpoint of the [Outgoing Mobilities